 The franchise business model is built on uniformity and conformity.
 In a franchise system, every operating unit is intended to look, function, and perform like every other unit.

-The key challenges to performance benchmarking are having standardized performance terms, information that is consistent with those terms, and a reliable means of collecting, analyzing and evaluating such information.
+The key challenges to performance benchmarking are having standardized performance terms, information that is consistent with those terms, and reliable means of collecting, analyzing, and evaluating such information.
 That, in a nutshell, is what FRANdata brings to the franchise business model.
-From defining terms such as Continuity Rate, Projected Unit Success Rate, and Recurring Revenue Self-Sufficiency, to collecting, analyzing, comparing and producing standardized reports such as FUND and BCR as well as nearly 100 custom research projects each year for franchisors and suppliers, FRANdata stands alone with the capability, objectivity and trust that are necessary to do such work well.
+From defining terms such as Continuity Rate, Projected Unit Success Rate, and Recurring Self-Sufficiency, to collecting, analyzing, comparing, and producing standardized reports such as custom research projects, and FUND or BCR reports for franchisors and suppliers, FRANdata stands alone with the capability,objectivity, and trustworthiness needed to complete such work well.